2006 NFL season: Television

 For its new pregame show Football Night in America, NBC gained the exclusive rights from ESPN's NFL Primetime to show extensive highlights of Sunday afternoon games prior to Sunday Night Football.
 ESPN responded by moving its show to Mondays.
 Bob Costas became the host of Football Night in America, while Cris Collinsworth, Jerome Bettis, and Sterling Sharpe became its studio analysts.

 The league-owned NFL Network was given an eight-game package, consisting of five Thursday Night Football games and three Saturday game that began airing from Thanksgiving to the end of the regular season.
 The NFL Network hired HBO Sports' Bryant Gumbel as play-by-play announcer, NBC's Collinsworth as the color commentator for the Thursday telecasts, and Dick Vermeil replacing Collinsworth for Saturday telecasts.

 James Brown moved from Fox to CBS, replacing Greg Gumbel as host of The NFL Today.
-Gumbel then replaced Dick Enberg as the network's #2 play-by-play announcer, and Enberg was demoted to #3.
+Gumbel then replaced Dick Enberg as CBS's #2 play-by-play announcer, and Enberg was demoted to #3.

 Fox announced that Joe Buck would replace Brown as lead host on Fox NFL Sunday.
 Because Buck was already serving as Fox's lead play-by-play announcer, the pregame show was primarily broadcast from the site where Buck was calling the game, and Curt Menefee hosted the halftime and postgame segments.
 Menefee substituted for Buck as the full-time host when Buck was calling the Major League Baseball playoffs.

-Beginning this season and continuing until 2012; CBS would not use sideline reporters for regular season coverage.
+Beginning this season and continuing until 2013; CBS would not use sideline reporters for regular season coverage.